-Pottawattamie County Conservation provides environmental education programs in schools as part of developing environmental learning both out of and indoors.
-Students in grades PreK-6th attending public schools within Pottawattamie County receive one free in-school program each year, and educators may purchase additional programs for their classes.
-Topics are relevant to the Iowa Core Curriculum and are tailored to include age-appropriate activities and participation.
+Pottawattamie Conservation provides environmental education programs in schools as part of developing environmental learning both indoors and out.
+Students in grades PreK-12th attending public and private schools within Pottawattamie County receive in-school programs at no cost.
+Subject matter supports the Next Generation Science Standards.

 Our focus is on Pottawattamie County schools.
 We reach these schools through in-school presentations and field trips to our parks.
 We are happy to reach non-Pottawattamie County schools through field trips to our parks.